 If you would like to explore additional ways to connect RSLinx and Excel, including button macros to upload and download multiple cells at once, search RSLinx’s help system for “EXCEL.”

 I hope the above information on getting data from your A-B Programmable Controller into Microsoft Excel was helpful.
-If you have any comments or questions on the above please feel free to leave them by filling out the “leave a reply” form at the bottom of this page.
+If you have any comments or questions on the above please feel free to leave them by filling out the “post a comment or question” link below.